 I try to strike a balance between being productive without reaching a point of burnout.
 But when all I focus on is productivity, I overlook everything else I need to be a whole person.
 I really wanted to find a healthy balance.

-Q: How does anxiety impact your day to day work?
+Q: How does search for balance impact your day to day work?

 A: When you’re an anxious person like me, you overthink, you ruminate, you play every interaction you have on repeat, and it’s not comfortable.
 It’s not a comfortable state of mind.
 I wanted to get out of this pattern.
 Now that I use Apollo daily, I’ve seen a huge difference in how I manage my anxiety.
 It lets me see without a lens clouded by anxiety.

 I had never heard of Apollo when I started working here in May of 2020.
 Apollo’s mission resonates deeply with me — in addition to General Anxiety Disorder, I’ve been dealing with treatment-resistant depression for the past 20 years.
-Working for a company that wants to improve the quality of life for people struggling with the same conditions I am is incredibly rewarding.
+Working for a company that wants to improve the quality of life and make mental healthcare more accessible is incredibly rewarding.

-Q: What sort of coping mechanisms do you use now?
+Q: What sort of coping mechanisms do you use?